Scilla: planting, growing, and maintaining

 - Leave the bulbs in place, they will spread over time

-For a successful mass planting, count about 100 bulbs per m².
+For a successful mass planting, count on about 100 bulbs per m².
 Dig out part of the chosen border area to a depth of 10 cm, then place the bulbs spaced about 8 cm apart.
 Backfill the area.

-→ Learn more in our advice sheet: How to grow Scilla in pots?
+→ Learn more in our advice sheet: How to Grow Scilla in Pots?

 Maintenance and Care